Worawichw/Worawichw/README.md

 - 👋 Hi, I’m @Worawichw
-- 👀 I’m interested in <Web Development>
+- 👀 I’m interested in lots of things (finding myself)
 - 🌱 I’m currently learning <Python>
 - 💞️ I’m looking to collaborate on <Not much really.
 I'm still a beginner>
 - 📫 How to reach me <Email : paiworawich@gmail.com & Instagram : kawneawmooping>
 - 😄 Pronouns: <He/Him>
-- ⚡ Fun fact: <I like the color purple .>

 <!---
 Worawichw/Worawichw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.